 Intense Pulsed Light (IPL) is one of the hair removal techniques that causes an almost permanent reduction in unwanted hair growth.
 It is often comparable with laser hair removal, and there are quite a few similarities between the two.
 It helps to reduce hair growth so that smooth and hair-free skin can be retained for longer periods of time.
 However, people are often skeptical about its effectiveness.
 IPL hair removal is actually a very safe and successful procedure that has been used for quite a few years to achieve long-term hair removal results.

-The difference between IPL and Laser hair removal
+The Difference Between IPL and Laser Hair Removal

 Artificial tanning products and makeup must be removed before the procedure even starts.
 This is done so that there is no barrier, and the light beams can work more effectively.
-It is also advised to thoroughly clean and exfoliates the skin before the treatment.
+It is also advised to thoroughly clean and exfoliate the skin before the treatment.

 Any other skin treatments, chemical peels, etc. must be avoided on the areas to be treated.
 The area must be left alone for at least a week before treatment.

 If you are a skincare junkie and are used to a multi-step skincare routine, then you should take extra care to avoid all kinds of alpha hydroxy and beta hydroxyl products (AHA/BHA), Tazorac, retinol/retinoid, hydroquinone, and Differin for at least seven days before treatment.

 IPL hair removal is growing in popularity because of how quickly it produces visible results.
 After a few sessions, the clients will start to see the desired results.
 It is due to this effectiveness that, despite its high cost, the process is growing in popularity each year.